Augusto Anibal quer casar: Plot

 As described in Brazilian magazine A Scena Muda: Augusto Annibal is a young man with a burning heart who wants to get married.
-He leaves to marry willing to marry the first girl he meets, when he sees Yara Jordan, he starts to follow her in his car, she notices and walks away, but he continues to insist.
+He leaves to willingly marry the first girl he meets, when he sees Yara Jordan.
+He starts to follow her in his car, she notices and walks away, but he continues to insist.
 She meets Viola Diva and other girls in a car, which takes her to Gazea beach.
 Augusto follows her and after a disastrous incident with the car that appears on the beach, the girls go to help him.
 Even younger, he begins to have delusion with the girls that when they appear dancing or insinuating themselves towards him, he wakes up and begins to be chased by several bearded men.
 Back in town, the girls decide that they are going to help him find a bride, they go to Darwin's house (a boy) who pretends to be a beautiful woman, they write to him that the wedding will only happen if he accepts it right away.
 He runs to Darwin's house, after facing several sacrifices, also arranging for a priest.
 Darwin begins to walk like a man in front of Annibal and when he realizes he leaves desperate realizing the situation in which he found himself.
 He finds an airplane and decides to look for his bride in the sky.